verificarlo/verificarlo/README.md

    $ verificarlo *.c *.f90 -o ./program
 ```

+If you are trying to compile a shared library, such as those built by the Cython
+extension to Python, you can then also set the shared linker environment variable
+(`LDSHARED='verificarlo -shared'`) to enable position-independent linking.

 If you only wish to instrument a specific function in your program, use the
 `--function` option: